Memristors and Memristive Systems

-Y. Cassuto, S. Kvatinsky, and E. Yaakobi, "Sneak-Path Constraints in Memristor Crossbar Arrays," to appear in Proceeding of the Annual Non-Volatile Memories Workshop, March 2013.
+Y. Cassuto, S. Kvatinsky, and E. Yaakobi, "Sneak-Path Constraints in Memristor Crossbar Arrays," Proceeding of the Annual Non-Volatile Memories Workshop, March 2013.

 S. Kvatinsky, E. G. Friedman, A. Kolodny, and U. C. Weiser, "The Desired Memristor for Circuit Designers," IEEE Circuits and Systems Magazine, second quarter, Vol. 13, No. 2, pp. 17-22, second quarter 2013. pdf

 Y. Cassuto, S. Kvatinsky, and E. Yaakobi, "Sneak-Path Constraints in Memristor Crossbar Arrays," accepted to the IEEE International Symposium on Information Theory, July 2013. pdf